mathieuaubry/paintingTo3D/README.md

    >> compile;
    ```

+2. Download or generate the rendered views of the model you want to work with.

-2. (Optional) [demoSelectDEs.m](https://github.com/mathieuaubry/paintingTo3D/blob/master/demoSelectDEs.m) is a script that computes the discriminative elements from a set of rendered views of a 3D model and their associated Cameras and 3D points.
+3. (Optional) [demoSelectDEs.m](https://github.com/mathieuaubry/paintingTo3D/blob/master/demoSelectDEs.m) is a script that computes the discriminative elements from a set of rendered views of a 3D model and their associated Cameras and 3D points.
 It must be run before doing detection.
-Alternatively, you can download our pre-computed discriminative elements (see DOWNLOAD THE DATAsection).
+Alternatively, you can download our pre-computed discriminative elements (see DOWNLOAD THE DATA section).

-3. [demoAlignPainting.m](https://github.com/mathieuaubry/paintingTo3D/blob/master/demoAlignPaintings.m) is a script that uses the discriminative elements to recover the camera parameters corresponding to the viewpoint of the painting.
+4. [demoAlignPainting.m](https://github.com/mathieuaubry/paintingTo3D/blob/master/demoAlignPaintings.m) is a script that uses the discriminative elements to recover the camera parameters corresponding to the viewpoint of the painting.